aivangogh/ph-address/README.md

 ## Node.js and Browser Support

-This package is designed to work in both Node.js and browser environments, with optimized bundles for each.

--   **Node.js**: In a Node.js environment, the library efficiently reads data from TOON files at runtime.
--   **Browser**: For browser usage, the library uses a bundle with the data embedded, ensuring compatibility without file system access.
+This package is a "hybrid" package that supports both CommonJS (`require()`) and ESM (`import`) syntax.
+It is compatible with both Node.js and browser environments out of the box.
+The data is bundled directly with the code, so it works seamlessly without needing file system access.

 ## Versioning